Vantiq/vantiq-extension-sources/testConnector/README.md

 parameters must be provided.
 Both parameters are defined as lists of Strings, representing filenames or environment variable names, respectively.

+Both Select and Publish statements can include an additional boolean parameter, `rawBytes`, that when true will tell the Test Connector to read file data as raw bytes instead of a String.
+The raw bytes are then returned to Vantiq as a base64 encoded string.
+This parameter only applies to the data from files specified in the request, and does not apply to environment variables or polling files specified in the Source Configuration.

 The following example uses a Vail Select Statement to retrieve data from files and environment variables:
 ```
 PROCEDURE queryTestConnector()